nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 3. is feeling swamped by the tedium of contact management on traditional office software...

 breathe easy because AssetBook-3 is here!
-Here to help streamline the task of tracking contacts and logistical assets they are in charge of, making your management tasks smoother than ever.
+Here to help streamline the task of *tracking contacts and which logistical assets they are in charge of*, making your management tasks smoother than ever.

 AssetBook-3 is designed to: